elastic/eck-diagnostics/README.md

 ## Information collected by eck-diagnostics

-The eck-diagnostics retrieves Kubernetes API server resources and log files and, unless disabled, it runs Elastic [support-diagnostics](https://github.com/elastic/support-diagnostics) on Elasticsearch and Kibana instances installed in the namespaces indicated by the `-r, --resources-namespaces` option.
+The eck-diagnostics retrieves Kubernetes API server resources and log files and, unless disabled, it runs Elastic [support-diagnostics](https://github.com/elastic/support-diagnostics) on Elasticsearch and Kibana instances installed in the namespaces indicated by the `-r, --resources-namespaces` flag.

 The following Kubernetes resources are retrieved from the cluster being diagnosed: